develancer/LazyJSON64/README.md

-# LazyJSON
+# LazyJSON64
+This is a fork of the [LazyJSON](https://github.com/doubledutch/LazyJSON) project that focuses on reading large JSON data directly from file, without any need to load the entire contents into memory.
+It therefore allows to read JSON files larger than 2 GB.

+Advantages over original LazyJSON:

+* can read files larger than 2 GB
+* has smaller memory footprint

+Disadvantages (at the moment):

+* when reading directly from file, all text values are read in single-byte Latin-1 (aka ISO-8859-1) encoding
+* the objects are immutable i.e. once read, model cannot be modified

-LazyJSON is a very fast JSON parser for Java that sprung out of the [StroomData](https://github.com/doubledutch/StroomData) project at DoubleDutch.
+The original LazyJSON is a very fast JSON parser for Java that sprung out of the [StroomData](https://github.com/doubledutch/StroomData) project at DoubleDutch.
 You can read more about the origin of the library in [this blogpost](https://content.doubledutch.me/blog/json-parser).

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/me.doubledutch/lazyjson/badge.svg)](https://maven-badges.herokuapp.com/maven-central/me.doubledutch/lazyjson)
 [![Javadocs](http://www.javadoc.io/badge/me.doubledutch/lazyjson.svg)](http://www.javadoc.io/doc/me.doubledutch/lazyjson)